About Unicorn Booty

 Nick Vivion was born in Kansas City, Missouri, but that is about all he remembers.
 Well, there is something about moving to London and growing up in Switzerland, but it’s all very hazy.
-Nick is a filmmaker who loves to shoot travel-related stories for companies like Lonely Planet.
-He is also a Youtube partner with two million views on the ‘tube.
+Nick is a filmmaker who loves to create travel-related stories for companies like Lonely Planet and USA Today.
+He is also a YouTube partner and has almost one million views on the ‘tube.
 Nick is an entrepreneur who relishes new challenges.
 He started his first business when he was 16, importing alcoholic ice pops called Freaky Ice into Switzerland and doing business in three languages.
 Today, he continues to embrace his passion for the independent path.

-Nick adores being a part of Unicorn Booty, as it combines his two very favorite things.
+Nick is thrilled to be launching Unicorn Booty, as it combines his two very favorite things.
 In fact, he so loves the name that he has it tattooed somewhere on his body.
 But that’s a trade secret!
-Having spent the greater part of his life traveling the world, he thinks it is essential for the gay community to create its own platforms to define the terms of engagement, so that we can define our own identity.
+Having spent the greater part of his life traveling the world, he is equally excited to be creating a platform for the LGBT community to interact with brands that see them as equals.
+He thinks it is essential for the gay community to create its own platforms to define the terms of engagement, so that we can define our own identity.

 Interested in contributing?

-To be considered, send us a short cover letter conveying your word-ninja-style, a resume, writing samples, as well as your social media handles (important), and we will get back to you in a jiffy!
+To be considered, send us a short cover letter conveying your word-ninja-style, a resume, writing samples, pitches, as well as your social media handles (important).We’ll consider your pitch and get back to you in a jiffy!